Spomky-Labs/phpwa-doc/the-service-worker/workbox/warm-caching.md

                   cache_name: 'articles'
                   strategy: 'StaleWhileRevalidate'
                   broadcast: true # Broadcast changes only when strategy = staleWhileRevalidate
-                  urls: # List of URLs to precache.
+                  preload_urls: # List of URLs to precache.
 The URL shall be comprised within the regex
                       - 'app_articles'
                       - 'app_top_articles'
                         params: